-Incandescent and fluorescent bulbs generate light by passing electrical current through filaments or gases.
-Those filaments and gases convert typically less than ten per cent of electrical energy input into light, with the balance of energy input being wasted as heat.
+Incandescent and fluorescent bulbs generate light by passing electrical current through filaments or gasses.
+Those filaments and gasses convert typically less than ten percent of electrical energy input into light, with the balance of energy input being wasted as heat.
 The circuitry and substrates in LED fixtures will get warm, but those fixtures generate substantially more light per unit of energy input than any incandescent or fluorescent fixtures.
 This efficiency saves you money through lower operating and maintenance costs over the life of the LED bulb, which in almost every case will be substantially longer than the lifespan of an incandescent or fluorescent fixture.
 Thus, moving to LED’s means that you are using advanced lighting technology that will cost you less to operate.

 LED lighting is an integral part of a room’s design.

 Regular lighting often does little more than highlight the design features of a space, such as colors, fabric textures, and details of furnishings.
 LED lighting is more likely to be a key element of the space’s design.
 LED’s are available in a range of lighting temperatures, from bright and cool, to subtle and warm.
 You can use variable-colored LEDs to change the entire look and feel of a space and to adapt the same space to different uses.
 Rather than being an afterthought in a design process, LED lighting expands the flexibility of any design.

 Take some time to understand LED lighting labels.